Minkov/pb-interactive-python/EN/04-Conditional-Statements/07-Variable-Lifetime.md

 Thus, it is important to know that **any variable defined inside the body of certain** `if` **statement will not be available outside of it**, unless we have defined it higher in the code.

 # Variable Scope – Example
-In the example below, on the last line we are trying to print the variable `salary` that is defined in the `if` statement, we will get an **error** because we don't have access to it.
+In the example below, on the last line we are trying to print the variable `salary` that is defined in the `if` statement and if the program hasn't gone into the **if**, we will get an **error** because we don't have access to it.

 ```py
 my_money = 500